Super Soft Cheese-Filled Rolls

 Step 4: Divide the Dough

-Roll each portion into a smooth ball.
+Roll each piece into a smooth little ball with your hands.

 Step 5: Stuff with Cheese